 Social media can be an infinitely powerful tool when handled with care.
 While the size of your online community is important, it’s the steps you take to engage that can exponentially affect the impact you make in regard to brand positioning.
 We’ll examine what it takes to listen carefully and respond accordingly, and spotlight how to leverage events like an NBA playoff and/or the Republican National Convention as opportunities to engage and further your brand’s reach.

 New facilities, a cheating scandal, or a coach or student-athlete making headlines for the wrong reasons — university communicators often manage the strategy to move a university forward despite finding itself as a regional or national storyline.
 Explore how athletics can drive the image and brand of a campus, and what to do when a crisis erupts.

-Vice President, Communications, National Collegiate Athletic Association
+Senior Vice President, Communications, National Collegiate Athletic Association

 Associate Vice President, Communications and Senior Public Relations Strategist, Michigan State University